LFSchefer/dnd_heroic_battle_api/README.md

 You will find instruction to create your local Database [here](https://github.com/LFSchefer/dnd_heroic_battle_data).

 ---
-And then call this URL:
+Launch your api and then call this URL:
 ```txt
 http://localhost:8080/import-data
 ```